84 Psychology

 The foundation of this book is built upon Psychology 2e from OpenStax.
 In addition to the core content from Psychology 2e from OpenStax, this book is a combination of original material and resources, and selected works from Introduction to Psychology by Cummings & Sanders (University of Saskatchewan), Discovery Psychology 2.0 from Noba Project, and various upper-level Psychology courses from Lumen Learning.

-Introduction to Psychology (CC BY-NC-SA) by Charles Stangor
+Introduction to Psychology by Charles Stangor (CC BY-NC-SA).

 This textbook includes learning objectives, key takeaways, exercises and critical thinking activities, a marginal glossary of key terms, a student handbook, and final review PowerPoint slides.
 In short, I think that this book will provide a useful and productive synthesis between your goals and the goals of your students.
 I have tried to focus on the forest rather than the trees and to bring psychology to life—in ways that really matter—for the students.
 At the same time, the book maintains content and conceptual rigor, with a strong focus on the fundamental principles of empiricism and the scientific method.

-Learning Statistics with R: A tutorial for psychology students and other beginners (CC BY-SA) by Danielle Navarro
+Learning Statistics with R: A tutorial for psychology students and other beginners by Danielle Navarro (CC BY-SA).

 This book covers the contents of an introductory statistics class, as typically taught to undergraduate psychology students, focusing on the use of the R statistical software.
 The book discusses how to get started in R as well as giving an introduction to data manipulation and writing scripts.
 From a statistical perspective, the book discusses descriptive statistics and graphing first, followed by chapters on probability theory, sampling and estimation, and null hypothesis testing.
 After introducing the theory, the book covers the analysis of contingency tables, t-tests, ANOVAs and regression.
 Bayesian statistics are covered at the end of the book.

-Learning Statistics with Jamovi: A tutorial for psychology students and other beginners (CC BY-SA) by David Foxcroft
+Learning Statistics with Jamovi: A tutorial for psychology students and other beginners by David Foxcroft (CC BY-SA).

 This book of learning statistics with jamovi covers the contents of an introductory statistics class, as typically taught to undergraduate psychology students.
 Descriptive statistics and graphing are followed by chapters on probability theory, sampling and estimation, and null hypothesis testing.
 The book covers the analysis of contingency tables, correlation, t-tests, regression, ANOVA and factor analysis.

-Noba Project (CC BY-NC-SA) by various
+Noba Project by various (CC BY-NC-SA).

 A collection of psychology open textbooks.
 The Noba platform also allows you to customize textbooks or build your own.
 Many modules include instructor manuals, PowerPoint presentations, and test banks.

-Personality Theory: A Multicultural Perspective (CC BY) by Mark Kelland
+Personality Theory: A Multicultural Perspective by Mark Kelland (CC BY).

-Personality Theory in a Cultural Context (CC BY) by Mark Kelland
+Personality Theory in a Cultural Context by Mark Kelland (CC BY).

-Principles of Social Psychology (CC BY-NC-SA) adapted by the Saylor Foundation
+Principles of Social Psychology adapted by the Saylor Foundation (CC BY-NC-SA).

 Have you ever had trouble teaching the various topics of social psychology and fitting them together to form a coherent field?
 Dr. Stangor felt like he was presenting a laundry list of ideas, research studies, and phenomena, rather than an integrated set of principles and knowledge.
 He wondered how his students could be expected to remember and understand the many phenomena that social psychologists study?
 How could they tell what was most important?
 It was then that he realized a fresh approach to a Social Psychology textbook was needed to structure and integrate student learning; thus, Principles of Social Psychology was born.
 This textbook is based on a critical thinking approach, and its aim is to get students thinking actively and conceptually – with a greater focus on the forest than the trees.
 Yes, there are right and wrong answers, but the answers are not the only thing.
 What is perhaps even more important is how students get to the answers – the thinking process itself.

-Psychology 2e (OpenStax) (CC BY 4.0) by Rose M. Spielman, William J. Jenkins, Marilyn D. Lovett
+Psychology 2e (OpenStax) by Rose M. Spielman, William J. Jenkins, Marilyn D. Lovett (CC BY 4.0).

 Psychology 2e is designed to meet scope and sequence requirements for the single-semester introduction to psychology course.
 The book offers a comprehensive treatment of core concepts, grounded in both classic studies and current and emerging research.
 The text also includes coverage of the DSM-5 in examinations of psychological disorders.
 Psychology incorporates discussions that reflect the diversity within the discipline, as well as the diversity of cultures and communities across the globe.